mkeke/c64-basic-converter/readme.md

 ## Command line options

 Option `-w` (or `-watch`) watches for changes to the input file, and triggers conversion.

+Option `-c` (or `-clear`) clears the console before outputting the converted code.
+This is useful in combination with the watch option.

 Option `-h` (or `-help`) displays help about the converter.